reab5555/AI-Financial-Market-Supply-Demand-Analyzer/README.md

    n_categories = 10
    pct_threshold = 5
    ```
-initial_date: Date Period: The specific date for identifying high-demand products.
+- *initial_date*: Date Period: The specific date for identifying high-demand products.
-n_days: The number of days after the demand date to analyze stock value changes.
+- *n_days*: The number of days after the demand date to analyze stock value changes.
-n_categories: The number of product markets or categories to display.
+- *n_categories*: The number of product markets or categories to display.
-pct_threshold: The minimum of percentage increase for market stocks to display for the time period.
+- *pct_threshold*: The minimum of percentage increase for market stocks to display for the time period.

 ## Configuration
 ### API Key